finos/fluxnova-bpm-platform/migrator/README.md

 **What the migration DOES include:**

-- Renaming packages from org.camunda.* to org.finos.flowave.*
+- Renaming packages from org.camunda.* to org.finos.fluxnova.*
 - Updating import statements across all Java files
 - Converting BPMN file extensions to be compatible with Flowave
 - Updating Maven dependencies to replace Camunda dependencies with Flowave equivalents